How Long You Have to Work to Collect Unemployment

 CARES Act Eligibility Requirements

-In addition, if you lost your job due to the novel coronavirus (COVID-19) pandemic, you are likely eligible for unemployment benefits through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+In addition, if you lost your job due to the pandemic, you are likely eligible for unemployment benefits through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 These benefits are available to workers who wouldn’t be covered under traditional unemployment insurance, including self-employed workers, independent contractors, gig workers, and those with a limited work history.

-NBC News reports that these benefits are available even to workers who were scheduled to start a job and were unable to do so due to the coronavirus pandemic.
+NBC News reports that these benefits are available even to workers who were scheduled to start a job and were unable to do so due to the ongoing public health crisis.

 Even if you wouldn’t normally qualify for unemployment due to your limited tenure with an employer, it’s worth applying if your termination is related to COVID-19.